mlpack/mlpack/doc/user/methods/linear_svm.md

 ## `LinearSVM`

-The `LinearSVM` class implements an L2-regularized support vector machine for numerical data, with training done using any ensmallen optimizer.
+The `LinearSVM` class implements an L2-regularized support vector machine for numerical data that can train using any ensmallen optimizer.
 The class offers standard classification functionality.
 Linear SVM is useful for multi-class classification (i.e. classes are `0`, `1`, `2`, etc.).

 #### Simple usage example: